 over 2000 hours, more than 5000 guests, from the ’60s through the ’80s — a comprehensive archive of the most important people in popular culture.

 Acknowledged as one of the premier talk shows in the history of television, The Merv Griffin Show ran daily for some 25 years — from October 1962 to September 1986.
 Over the course of that time, a massive archive containing thousands upon thousands of hours of footage with over 5,000 guests joining Merv.
 Reelin’ In The Years Productions will be bringing its vast experience in the field of licensing to market the footage from the show.
 The company has already begun the process of meticulously cataloguing the library, and has started making footage available for clips to be used in various documentary productions.
-RITY is also exploring the possibility of repackaging the programs for television, digital and home video markets.
+RITY is also exploring the possibility of repackaging the programs for broadcast and video-on-demand.

 The Merv Griffin Show archive contains a “who’s who” of notable guests including many significant cultural, political, social and musical icons of the 1960s, 1970s and 1980s.
 Four U.S. Presidents — Richard Nixon, Gerald Ford, Jimmy Carter and Ronald Reagan appeared as did Dr. Martin Luther King and Senator Robert Kennedy.
 Legendary actors and directors that appeared on the program include Orson Welles, Robert De Niro, Sophia Loren, Dustin Hoffman, John Wayne and Grace Kelly.
 Musical performers and composers ranging from Devo to Aretha Franklin with Andrew Lloyd Weber, Marvin Gaye, The Bee Gees and Johnny Cash all guesting.
 The Merv Griffin Show hosted the late Whitney Houston’s first TV appearance in 1983.
 Sports figures interviewed by Merv on the show include Joe Namath and Reggie Jackson.
 In addition, many of the most important comedians of the era were on the show including early performances by George Carlin, Richard Pryor, Andy Kaufman, Steve Martin and Jerry Seinfeld.
 The fashion industry is also well represented including interviews and fashion shows of the day with Bill Blass, Oscar de la Renta, Halston and Giorgio Armani.